Have you ever visited a new place and instantly fallen in love with it? For us, that was Verona.

 One day is just enough to visit all of these sites.
 We saw everything in just under four hours, only skipping the Basilica di San Zeno Maggiore, Castelvecchio, and a walk across Ponte Scaligero.
 But we did move super fast, quicker than we would have liked, but we had a plane to catch later in the day.

-If you prefer to explore Verona with an experienced guide, then here are several highly rated tours to consider:
+If you prefer to explore Verona with an experienced guide or take a day trip from Verona, then here are several highly rated tours to consider:

 With More Time in Verona